disconsis/comp-arch-lab/README.md

 ...

 ```
 where each part represents a saved register.
+This is pushed on the stack for each function as it gets called.
+After a function returs, it's portion of the stack gets popped off.
 Keep in mind that the stack grows towards low addresses.